TernaryFortress/Security-Checklist/Linux/README.md

 ## Useful terminal commands

 Change Directory: `cd /path/to/directory` is a way to change the absolute position of where your terminal session lives.
-You can also perform `cd ..` to go up a directory, and `cd directory-name` (note the lack of a leading `/` forward slash) or `cd ./directory-name` (note the leading `.`) to change the relative position and traverse via the current directory.
+You can also perform `cd ..` to go up a directory, and `cd directory-name` (note the lack of a leading `/` forward slash) or `cd ./directory-name` (note the leading `.` before the directory) to change the relative position and traverse via the current directory.

 Copy: `cp /path/to/original.txt /where/to/copy/to.txt` creates a copy of a file.